cccbr/runningatower/content/docs/060-emergency/index.md

 ## Emergency Services

 Liaise with the local emergency services to discuss their access and also emergency exits.
-Towers can be awkward and confined spaces presenting difficulties in access and egress, especially with stretchers and casualties.
-They may be happy to run a training exercise for both emergency services staff and ringers.
+Towers can be awkward and confined spaces, presenting difficulties in access and egress, especially with stretchers and casualties.
+The emergency services may be prepared to run a training exercise for both themselves and ringers.

 ![Typical fire alarm](alarm_350.jpg)